sendvinh/kubenetes_note/README.md

 ### Node processes - Worker machine in K8s cluster
 3 processes must be installed on every worker node

+**Container runtime**
-**Container runtime**: is responsible for **running and managing containers** on a node in a Kubernetes cluster.
+is responsible for **running and managing containers** on a node in a Kubernetes cluster.
 It provides an environment for containers to run in, including isolation, networking, and storage
+**Kubelet**
-**Kubelet**: interacts with both - the container and node.
+interacts with both - the container and node.
 Kubelet starts the pod with a container inside.
 Kubelet is an agent that runs on each node in a Kubernetes cluster.
 It **communicates with the Kubernetes API server** to receive information about which pods should be running on the node, and then **manages the containers and other resources associated with those pods**.
+**Kubeproxy**
-**Kubeproxy**: forwards the requests.
+forwards the requests.
 It is responsible for **managing network routing**.
 It runs on each node in the cluster and maintains network rules to allow communication between different pods and services within the cluster.
 --> how to interact with cluster? (schedule pod, monitor, restart pod, reschedule, join a new node ...) -> Master Node

 ### Master processes
 4 processes run on every master node

 **Api Server**
 is like cluster gateway, which gets the initial request of any updates into the cluster
 acts as a gatekeeper for authentication for authentication
 It serves as the front-end for the Kubernetes control plane, providing a REST API for all Kubernetes resources
 request -> api server -> validates request -> other processes -> pod

 **Scheduler**
 Schedule new Pode -> api server -> Scheduler -> where to put the pod?
 Scheduler just decides on which Node new Pod should be scheduled